How to Find an Equivalent Spare Part Safely

 • Communication modules

-Check whether the maintenance team can configure and test it.
+Before purchase, confirm that the maintenance team can set up and test the item.

 Some spare parts are safety critical.